How to Pitch to Clients Online

 - What’s behind you?
-Download our VCam software to blur out your background or use the built-in background removal in Presenter.
+Download VCam by XSplit to blur out your background or use the built-in background removal in Presenter.

 - Practice, practice, practice – just like a live pitch.
 You can pre-record your pitch to clients and watch it back!

 - Follow up with an email thanking the potential clients and sending them any relevant information.
 This helps to keep you in their minds.